Students may choose to major in an established interdisciplinary program supported by faculty

 Students undertaking independent interdisciplinary majors should consult that section of the Catalog under the Academic Program.
 Independent interdisciplinary majors are supported by the Committee on Curriculum and Calendar and students should consult the committee chair for information about requirements and theses.

-The Department of Biology plays a major role in three of the College’s Interdisciplinary Programs: Biological Chemistry, Environmental Studies, and Neuroscience.
+The Department of Biology plays a major role in two of the College’s STEM Interdisciplinary Programs: Environmental Studies, and Neuroscience.
 The catalog details the requirements for each of these majors.

 Biochemistry, formerly an interdisciplinary major, is now a major wholly within the Department of Chemistry and Biochemistry.